Skip to Content

 After our Rome family photo shoot, we all hopped on the 118 bus to Eco Bike Roma.
 This Appian Way bike rental shop is located near the entrance to Via Appia.
 We chose Eco Bike Roma as they had 7-speed rental bikes with child seats and helmets for the kids.

-Cycling the Appian Way was one of our favorite things to do in Rome with kids
+Cycling the Appian Way was one of our favorite things to do in Rome with kids.

 After a short section with lots of road traffic, we passed through the Appian Way entrance gate.
-The next 2 miles of cycling the Appian Way with kids was very tranquil with only the odd car or bus going by.
+The next two miles of cycling the Appian Way with kids was very tranquil with only the odd car or bus going by.

 We turned our rental bikes around at that point as it seemed to go back onto a busy road again.
 Besides, we wanted our kids to have a chance to get out and play with each other.

-As with the Janiculum Walk, cycling the Appian Way is a great thing to do with kids in Rome if you want some physical activity outdoors away from the madness of central Rome.
+As with the Janiculum Walk, cycling the Appian Way is a great thing to do in Rome with kids if you want some physical activity outdoors away from the madness of central Rome.

-Visiting Via Appia kids is a great outdoor activity in Rome with kids
+Visiting Via Appia kids is a great outdoor activity in Rome with kids.

 Tiber River Walk